JoseDRamirezM/InfoSec/Web Security Academy/XXE/Labs/ExternalEntities/Lab 1.md

 ![[stockFunct.png]]

-Intercept the request with Burp and inject the XEE payload:
+Intercept the request with Burp and inject the XXE payload:

 ![[XXE/Labs/ExternalEntities/images/exploited.png]]